-- The Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 14 September 2020, one day ahead of the statutory deadline. - The Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
-They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council. - The quality of the draft statements presented for audit on 29 June 2020 was generally good. - Several changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in September 2020. - In addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
-Our work to date has not identified any significant issues. - The Auditor General issued the certificate confirming that the audit of accounts for 2019-20 has been completed. - Key facts and figures from the 2019-20 financial statements can be accessed here.
+- The Auditor General gave an unqualified true and fair opinion on the Council's financial statements on 26 October 2020, which was prior to the extended 30 November deadline approved by the Welsh Government. - Whilst the audit opinion was unqualified, it contained Emphasis of Matter paragraphs in relation to material valuation uncertainties of Property, Plant and Equipment Assets and Investment Properties and Pension Fund Pooled Property Unit Trust Investments.
+It also contained an Emphasis of Matter paragraph in relation to the Going Concern of the Council's subsidiary company Cardiff City Transport Services. - The Council's Annual Governance Statement and Narrative Report were prepared in line with the CIPFA Code and relevant guidance.
+They were also consistent with the financial statements prepared by the Council and with our knowledge of the Council; - Despite the challenges faced by the Council as a result of the COVID-19 pandemic, the Council presented its draft statement of accounts financial statements on 15 June 2020, which was a significant achievement.
+The draft statement of accounts was generally of a good standard. - A number of changes were made to the Council's financial statements arising from our audit work, which were reported to the Audit Committee in our Audit of Financial Statements Report in October 2020. - In addition to the Auditor General's responsibilities for auditing the Council's financial statements, he also has responsibility for the certification of a number of grant claims and returns.
+Our audit work on the grant claims is ongoing, and should we identify any significant issues arising from our work we will inform the Council in due course.

+- The Auditor General issued the certificate confirming that the audit of accounts for 2019-20 has been completed. - Key facts and figures from the 2019-20 financial statements can be accessed here.

-Well-being of Future Generations Examination - Increase the availability of rented and affordable homes (October 2019)
+Well-being of Future Generations Examination - Review of leisure services (October 2020)

-The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when taking steps to increase the availability of rented and affordable homes.
-We concluded that, the Council is applying the sustainable development principle in providing additional affordable housing.
+The examination that we undertook in 2019-20 considered the extent to which the Council has acted in accordance with the sustainable development principle when taking steps to deliver leisure services.
+We concluded that overall, the Council has achieved its key aim of keeping its leisure centres open.
+But there is significant scope for the Council to better apply the sustainable development principle and strengthen its arrangements to assure itself that its contract with GLL is delivering value for money.
 The report can be viewed here.